Skip to content

 1. One OPX1000 is defined as the main OPX1000.

 2. Clock: Connect the others OPX1000's clock input to the main OPX1000's clock outputs via the supplied SMA cables.
-Any clock input can be used
+Please see the connectivity scheme for more details.

 3. QSync: Connect the others OPX1000's QSync port to the main OPX1000's Qsync ports via the supplied QSync unshielded ethernet cable.
-Any QSync port can be used, but it's good practice to match the connections' numbering with the clock.
+Please see the connectivity scheme for more details.

 4. Data: Connect the others OPX1000's Comm port to the main OPX1000's Comm ports via the supplied optical cables.
-Remove the connectors' protectors if present.
-Any Comm port can be used, but it's good practice to match the connections' numbering with the clock & QSync.
+Remove the connectors' protectors if present and make sure to press the optical cables firmly into the ports until a click is heard to ensure a proper connection.
+Please see the connectivity scheme for more details.

 2. Octaves: